 - Describe the subject matter.
 Are there recognizable images or sounds?

-- Describe the important aesthetic elements of the work (i.e., framing, composition, use of space).
+- Describe the important aesthetic elements of the work (i.e., framing, composition, use of space, use of color).

 - Describe the technical qualities of the work (i.e., lens choice, focus, fidelity, timing).